 2: The All In One SEO Pack plugin by Michael Torbert of Semper Plugins

-2b: WordPress SEO by Yoast- does exactly the same thing as the All in One SEO Pack, has equally good reviews, but I haven’t personally used it.
+2b: WordPress SEO by Yoast– does exactly the same thing as the All in One SEO Pack, has equally good reviews and is also good.
+I have used both and both work well.

 3: Analytics for WordPress by tomatosoft